-Jill Henion LMFT Intern
+Jill Henion MFT Intern

 I earned my Bachelors in Elementary Education from the University of Montana in 2003 and have been a licensed educator for 15 years now.
 My passion for helping children and their families inspired me to go back to school and work towards a Master’s degree in Marriage and Family Therapy.
 I received my degree from Capella University on 2015 and am now working to complete my internship hours, so that I can obtain my license as a Marriage and Family Therapist.
 Through my many years of teaching, I have worked with a variety of families and children with varying degrees of mental health issues.
 I am very excited to work with families and individuals on their path to mental wellness and stability.
 Jill is under the supervision of Allison Browne, LPC.

 Individual, Family Therapy